 D.Va Build Guide “I play to win!”

-Welcome to our guide for D.Va, a Ranged Warrior in Heroes of the Storm.
+Welcome to our guide for D.Va, a Bruiser in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 - Mediocre waveclear